tkeskita/mesh_heal/docs/mesh_heal.rst

 Description of the algorithm:

-Normal calculation algorithm contains alternating casting and propagation phases.
+Normal calculation algorithm contains alternating ray casting and propagation phases.
 In casting phase, rays are cast from each unprocessed face to both current normal and opposite directions.
 If possible, normal information is set depending on what the rays hit (e.g. world boundary, or a face with confirmed normal direction) and the face is marked as processed.
-The method relies on getting correct results from casting phase.
+The method relies on getting correct results from the casting phase.
 Therefore a few heuristics (search for overlapping and high aspect ration faces) are included to choose which faces are not included in casting.